 |LAN DSCP||Select the DSCP you want to apply as a filter to the LAN interface.|

 |WAN DSCP||Select the DSCP you want to apply as a filter to the WAN interface.|

 You can use the Breakout Traffic to Internet & Cloud Services to monitor and manage traffic coming to or from the internet.

 You can create different breakout policies for hubs.
 Any hub you select in the Topology section also displays at the top of the Internet Traffic to Web, Cloud Services tab.
 When you select an individual hub, the Use Branch Settings displays, selected, to the right of the screen.
 Complete the following steps to create a custom breakout policy for that hub:

-Clear the check box for Use Branch Settings.
+Clear the Use Branch Settings check box.

 Configure the now accessible parameters.

 You can move policies back and forth between the Preferred Policy Order and the Available Policies columns.
 You can also change their order within a column.
 The defaults provided are Backhaul via Overlay, Break Out Locally, and Drop.

 When you select Break Out Locally, confirm that any selected interface that is directly connected to the internet has Stateful Firewall specified in the deployment profile.